By Innocent Mwangi (Freelance Writer and Editor) Email: email@example.com

 Yes, we’ve come up with inventions and adopted lifestyles that have changed the way we live and how we perceive things.
 We have nifty new tools and methods that would make our ancestors wonder how in the world we got here.
 Of course, they would be hard-pressed to explain how a grown-up man would sit behind a box known as a computer for a whole day instead of doing the more manly things like splitting wood or hunting down tonight’s dinner.

 Despite what we call civilization, which has been cemented by technological advancements, we’re still the same people.
 We may have evolved over the years, but we have not changed a bit.
-We are no different than the early ancestors.
+We are no different than our early ancestors.

 In fact, it could be argued that while we’ve become more sophisticated, our quality of life has diminished.
 The quality of the air we breathe, for instance, has severely deteriorated as climatic conditions change.
 We are today more likely to die of respiratory-related diseases than at any other time in history.